ros2/ros2cli/README.md

 ## Add New Verbs

 You can use [Python entry points](https://setuptools.readthedocs.io/en/latest/pkg_resources.html#entry-points) to create new commands and verbs for the CLI.

 [Here's an example](https://github.com/ros2/ros2cli/pull/273/files).

-And [here's and example](https://github.com/artivis/ros2hellocli) for how to add a command.
+And [here's an example](https://github.com/artivis/ros2hellocli) for how to add a command.

 ## Background